Iranian Persian

+Iranian Persian serves as the predominant and official spoken language in Iran, with 61.5 million mother tongue speakers in 2023 and 17.2 million second language speakers in 2021.

 Name

 Iran's national language has been called, apart from Persian or Farsi, by names such as Iranian Persian, Western Persian and Western Farsi, exclusively.
 Officially, the national language of Iran is designated simply as Persian (فارسی, fārsi).

 ISO code

 The international language-encoding standard ISO 639-1 uses the code fa for the Persian language in general, as its coding system is mostly based on the native-language designations.
 The more detailed standard ISO 639-3 uses the code fas for the dialects spoken across Iran and Afghanistan.
 This consists of the individual languages Dari and Iranian Persian.
 The code pes is used for Iranian Persian, exclusively.

 Announcement of the Academy about the name of the Persian language in foreign languages

 On November 19, 2005, the Academy of Persian Language and Literature delivered a pronouncement on the name of the Persian language, rejecting any use of the word Farsi (instead of English Persian, German Persisch, Spanish persa, French persan, etc.) in foreign languages.